Kttra/PPD-Keyboard-Remapper/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/100814612/158518899-27df6551-49b0-4c6d-ab28-bc692acf11e5.png">
 </p>
 This is the layout we are trying to emulate.
 To have a slider like effect like the controller, we can use a touchpad or graphics tablet.
-For some, these options may not be available, so it is important that we set the keybindings in a way that the sliders are accessible for both hands.
+For some, these options may not be available, so it is important that we set the keybindings in a way that the sliders are accessible to both hands.
 We do this in the above example.

 <img src="https://user-images.githubusercontent.com/100814612/158713277-6a58193d-3169-49ed-b53d-983b13c7c167.png" width="600" height="300"/><img><img>